JeffVi/Prodinfo-Restore-TegraScript/README.md

 # How To Use

-You will need the latest release of [Hekate](https://github.com/CTCaer/hekate/releases) and [TegraExplorer](https://github.com/suchmememanyskill/TegraExplorer/releases).
+You will need the latest release of [TegraExplorer](https://github.com/suchmememanyskill/TegraExplorer/releases).

-- Extract the `bootloader` from the Hekate release on your SD.
-- Place the `ProdinfoRestore.te` script on your sd.
+- Paste the `ProdinfoRestore.te` script on your sd.
 - Insert your SD in your Switch and launch the TegraExplorer payload.
 - Browse your SD and launch the `ProdinfoRestore.te` script.